KenKundert/inform/README.rst

     >> from inform import display, warn, error
     >> display(
     ..
 'Display is like print'
-    ..     'except that it support logging and can be disabled.'
+    ..     'except that it supports logging and can be disabled.'
     ..     sep=', ')
     Display is like print, except that it supports logging and can be disabled.